 PPL, a privately-owned Canadian corporation, opened its first restaurant in Ontario in 1967 and has since grown to become Ontario's number one pizza quick service brand.
-In 2007 with the acquisition of the Pizza 73 chain, Pizza Pizza expanded its restaurant network to Alberta.
+Since the 2007 acquisition of the Pizza 73 chain, Pizza Pizza expanded its restaurant network to Alberta and across the country.
 Pizza Pizza and Pizza 73 serve over 30,000,000 customers annually.

 Pizza Pizza and Pizza 73 have established strong brand names and are leaders in the pizza component of the quick service restaurant segment.
 PPL operates its Pizza Pizza Restaurants as franchise oriented restaurants and Pizza 73 Restaurants are owned and operated as independent businesses with each restaurant being a corporation equally owned by an independent Owner/Operator and PPL.
-At December 31, 2012, PPL had 694 total locations in its system, comprised of 609 franchised or licenced restaurants, 71 jointly-controlled restaurants and 14 owned and operated as corporate restaurants.
+At December 31, 2013, PPL had 723 total locations in its system, comprised of 635 franchised or licenced restaurants, 72 jointly-controlled restaurants and 16 owned and operated as corporate restaurants.

-The brands operated by PPL provide a high level of service and operational support to its Franchisees and Owner/Operators, including a turn-key restaurant; central food distribution centers, which provides all food and non-food items used in restaurant operations; and monitoring systems intended to ensure high product quality and operational consistency across the chains.
+The brands operated by PPL provide a high level of service and operational support to its Franchisees and Owner/Operators, including a turn-key restaurant; central food distribution centers, which provide all food and non-food items used in restaurant operations; and monitoring systems intended to ensure high product quality and operational consistency across the chains.